-A Former Federal Tax Prosecutor in Your Corner
+Two Former Federal Tax Prosecutors in Your Corner

-Justin Gelfand began his career prosecuting federal tax cases with the U.S. Department of Justice’s Tax Division.
-Based in Washington, D.C., Justin handled complicated tax cases throughout the United States at the investigation, trial, and appellate levels.
+Justin Gelfand and Greg Bailey began their legal careers prosecuting federal tax cases with the U.S. Department of Justice’s Tax Division.
+Based in Washington, D.C., each of them handled complicated tax cases throughout the United States at the investigation, trial, and appellate levels.
 Justin was a faculty member at the Justice Department’s acclaimed legal academy in South Carolina, where he taught hundreds of federal prosecutors the ins and outs of criminal tax cases.
 Justin also trained more than 1,000 IRS and Treasury agents in 15 states on investigative techniques unique to tax cases.
 Since leaving the Government, Justin routinely presents continuing education to attorneys and accountants throughout the country on cutting edge civil and criminal tax issues.

 We Represent People and Businesses

 Whether working with individuals or businesses, we do everything we can to reach out-of-court resolutions when our clients want that—but we also have experience in all relevant forums including the United States Tax Court, United States District Courts, the Missouri Administrative Hearing Commission, United States Courts of Appeal, and before the IRS and Missouri Department of Revenue.